 Report Scope & Structure

-The Mobile Cloud Ecosystem Starts to Take Shape is structured as follows:
+Mobile Cloud Apps: The Driving Factors is structured as follows:

-The Mobile Cloud Ecosystem Starts to Take Shape – the second report of the Mobile Cloud Survival Series – is published in PDF format.
+Mobile Cloud Apps: The Driving Factors – the third report of the Mobile Cloud Survival Series – is published in PDF format.